 Botanical Name: Philodendron bipinnatifidum

-Another dependable house plant from the Araceae family, the split-leaf philodendron also happens to be one of the most captivating.
+Split-leaf philodendron is another dependable house plant from the Araceae family.
+It also happens to be one of the most captivating.

 This stunning philodendron plant is a tree-like shrub.
 Young plants have sturdy, upright stems, which tend to lie horizontally as the plant ages.
 They eventually sprawl to become twice as wide as they are tall, so give your house plant plenty of room to spread out.